YosefLab/CZI-Immuneaging/README.md

         * tissue2/
         * ...

-The `.h5ad` file is the integrated data file, the `.zip` files incude the scVI and totalVI models and figures showing the integration (UMAPs colored by different variables), the `.txt` file includes the configurations that were used in the execution of the sample integration (i.e., `integrate_samples.py`), and the `.log` file provides a documentation of the execution of the integration.
+The `.h5ad` file is the integrated data file, the `.zip` files incudes the scVI and totalVI models and figures showing the integration (UMAPs colored by different variables), the `.txt` file includes the configurations that were used in the execution of the sample integration (i.e., `integrate_samples.py`), and the `.log` file provides a documentation of the execution of the integration.

 ### <a name="download_console"></a> Downloading data via the AWS console